marionettejs/backbone.marionette/readme.md

 * ** BREAKING CHANGES ** Layout
   * Regions specified within a layout are now available immediately after creating a layout instance

+* ** BREAKING CHANGES: ** Modules
+  * Modules no longer allow you to return a custom module object from the module definition function

 * BindTo:
   * The unbinding of an event now considers the `context` parameter when unbinding, allowing multiple handers to be bound to the same event from the same object, and unbinding only one of them